canonical/irc-bridge-operator/docs/how-to/troubleshooting.md

 # How to troubleshoot IRC bridge issues

+This section will help you troubleshoot various issues with the IRC bridge charm.

-## Issue: Synapse Stops Sending Events to the IRC Bridge
+## Synapse stops sending events to the IRC bridge

+This section details the issue when Synapse stops sending events to the IRC bridge.

 ### Symptoms
-- Synapse is unable to push appservice transactions to the IRC bridge.
+- Synapse is unable to push `appservice` transactions to the IRC bridge.
 - Synapse logs may indicate errors such as "Server not known" or appservice-specific warnings.
 - The database shows `appservice_stream_position` stuck at an old event, and